lucasvinhtran/group-recommender-systems/README.md

 # Group Recommender Systems
-\[WIP\] This repository contains recent research papers, datasets, and source codes (if any) for Group Recommendation
+\[WIP\] This repository contains recent research papers, datasets, and source codes (if any) for Group Recommendation.
+Free free to create a PR to merge.

 ## Memory-based Approach